 Light is healing for us, especially in tiny apartments.
 Maximizing the light can expand the home visually and energetically.
 You can do this by using white paint on the walls and ceiling.
 White is the most reflective color and it makes a huge difference.
 Don’t worry, you can bring in color with artwork, furniture, and accents.

 It’s really important to be selective with what you have in your home if you have a tiny apartment.
-If you need to declutter, start with letting go of anything you haven’t used or looked at in over 18 months.
+If you need to declutter, start with letting go of anything you haven’t used or looked at in more than 18 months.

 Don’t be afraid to let things go.
 If your spaces are full, you have no room for anything new.
 But when you open up your space, it invites the universe to present wonderful opportunities at your feet.